eduNEXT/picasso/README.rst

      - Enables limiting parallelism with buildkit to decrease resource consumption for those setups with low-powered machines.
 Default is ``true``.
      - boolean
      - Input
+   * - RUNNER_WORKFLOW_LABEL (Optional)
+     - The label of the runner workflow to use.
+Default is ``ubuntu-24.04``.
+     - string
+     - Input
+   * - PYTHON_VERSION (Optional)
+     - The Python version to use in the workflow.
+Default is ``3.12``.
+     - string
+     - Input
+   * - PICASSO_VERSION (Optional)
+     - Picasso version to use for the workflow scripts and utility functions.
+This should be a valid branch, tag or commit and it should match the version of the workflow used.
+Default is the latest release major version, e.g., ``v1``.
+     - string
+     - Input

 Usage
 *****